 - Where are the roof supports are on the inside of the ceiling?

 - Fan placement: Is it better to have it over the cooking area or the bed?

 - Should you install two fans to create a draft?

 - Where are you going to run the wires?

 Cutting a big hole in your roof

 The actual mounting flange measures 16-1/2 x 16-1/2.
 The overall dimensions for the vent are 22-1/2 long x 16-1/2 wide x 5-inches tall.
-The opening for the hole that you are about to cut in your new van is 14×14 which is the standard size for an RV roof vent opening.
-But you’ll need a few inches on all sides for the fan to be able to open and close correctly.
+The opening for the hole that you are about to cut in your roof is 14×14 which is the standard size for an RV roof vent opening.
+But you’ll need a few inches of clearance on all sides for the fan to be able to open and close correctly.

 Once you figure out where you want to place your fan and have confirmed that you won’t be cutting through any ducts or wires, it’s time for the scary part.
 Drill the corners out with a bit large enough to fit the blade of a jigsaw.
-Cut out the square.
+Cut out the 14” x 14” square.
 Clean up any burrs (and it’s not a bad idea to prime the fresh cut metal).